micro-manager/micro-manager.github.io/_pages/TSI.md

 that came with a camera or download an installer from the appropriate product page at Thorlabs.com.

 2\.
+The latest stable release (Micro-Manager 2.0.0 (July 13, 2021)) is
+unfortunately not working with some of the above listed cameras but will most certanly work with one of the latest nightly builds.
+Alternatively, you can try installing Micro-Manager nightly build dated July 15, 2019 or later (1.4 or 2.0).
 On 64-bit Windows, install 64-bit MicroManager.
 On 32-bit Windows,
 install 32-bit MicroManager.
 (Thorlabs cameras do not currently support 32-bit MicroManager on 64-bit Windows).
-Please install a Micro-Manager nightly build dated July 15, 2019 or later (1.4 or 2.0).

 3\.
 From the Thorcam installation folder (usually C:\\Program Files\\Thorlabs\\Scientific Imaging\\Scientific Camera Support\\), copy